trxuanha/maximumcausaltree/README.md

     Results are stored in folder "output/CausalTree", "output/FitBasedTree", "output/TOTree", and "output/TStatisticTree"

-Step 3 - Convert these results to a summaryformat.
+Step 3 - Convert these results to a summary format.

     Run python script ProcessBaselineResults.py to convert the data.